 Recommended for Painters That Use Alternative Tools for Painting

-If you paint with palette knives, spoons, forks, or anything that is not a brush, the thickness and density of this paint is perfect.
+If you paint with palette knives, spoons, forks, or anything that is not a brush, the thickness, and density of this paint are perfect.
 It will not slip, slide, or drip off of your alternative painting tools.
 If creamy peanut butter were paint, it would be on par with Williamsburg paints.

 Pros and Cons